turtl/www/views/docs/clients/core/architecture.md

 your data flow through the local db whether they are triggered by you or coming from the API syncing data to your profile.

-When you save a note (or other data) in the Turtl app interface, it triggers a `save()` on the corresponding model.
+When you save a note (or other data) in the Turtl core interface, it triggers a `save()` on the corresponding model.
 The `save` method saves the model's data to the local DB, marking it as recently modified.
-This allows other parts of the app to locate data that has recently changed and apply those changes where needed (or sync the changes to the API).
+This allows other parts of the core to locate data that has recently changed and apply those changes where needed (or sync the changes to the API).

-To read more about local storage, check out the [Local storage/syncing section](/docs/clients/app/local_db) of the docs.
+To read more about local storage, check out the [Local storage/syncing section](/docs/clients/core/local_db) of the docs.